 Roundabouts in Iceland

 ... a headache to visitors

-Before you hit the road and start driving your KÚKÚ mobile, you might be interested in fnding out more about the Icelandic rules on the road.
+Before you hit the road and start driving your KÚKÚ mobile, you might be interested in finding out more about the Icelandic rules on the road.

 RIGHT OF WAY IN ICELAND

-What keeps the traffc mainly fuid in Iceland is that drivers all understand who has the right of way in roundabouts.
+What keeps the traffic mainly fluid in Iceland is that drivers all understand who has the right of way in roundabouts.

 On a two-lane roundabout in Iceland, the vehicle in the inner lane has the right of way.
 The vehicle in the outer lane must yield.
 As simple as that!